Phil Dudley

-Philip William Dudley (born 17 February 1959) is a former English footballer who played as a right-back.
+Philip William Dudley (born 17 February 1959) is an English former footballer who played as a right-back.

 Career

 Dudley began his career at Southend United, linking up with the first team in 1977 after time in the youth team.
 Dudley appeared 112 times in the Football League for Southend, before moving to Chelmsford City in July 1983.
 After a spell at Chelmsford, Dudley played for Basildon United, Heybridge Swifts, Haringey Borough, Bowers, Billericay Town and Southend Manor, before finishing his career with local Chelmsfordian clubs Ramsden, Great Baddow and Writtle.